Yarb/servbot-tronbonne-pynput/README.md

 This is a old version of the system that uses pynput and virtual keyboard.
 The main version is developed under name Servbot-Tronbonne and utilizes vJoy virtual gamepad through pyvjoy.

+**NOTE ON SECURITY**
+This system is experimental in nature and is intended to be used in highly controlled environment, for limited time and with constant monitoring.
+As such, the security of this system is limited and it potentially opens the keyboard on your server to the Internet.
+Take great care when deploying and limit the exposure of the systems involved to the Internet and observe the system if necessary.

 Servbot:
 -
 The Websocket server that Tronbonne-clients connect to.
 Includes a virtual keyboard mechanism to output given commands to game or whatnot.